michaelslice/Stock-Market-Dashboard/README.md

 ## Company Data

 The Company Data can be accessed by clicking the 'Company Data' button.
 After clicking the 'Company Data' button a new window will appear, in the top right corner of the screen the user can input a stock ticker.
 After the stock ticker is inputted click the 'Add Stock' button and in the top right corner of the screen data for the 52-Week High, and 52-Week Low for the inputted will be displayed.
-Additionally data for recent dividends, stock splits, and volume will appear.
+Additionally, data for recent dividends, stock splits, and volume will appear.

 ![Company_Data](https://github.com/michaelslice/Stock-Market-Dashboard/assets/110714088/5b8c75e6-345c-45d7-be7a-9c71c24f032e)